-We create culturally-rooted health and wellness programs for Indigenous communities, organizations and professional allies across Turtle Island.
-Our programs integrate teachings from Indigenous knowledge and modern research to promote balance in body, mind and spirit.
+We create culturally-rooted health and wellness programs for Indigenous communities and organizations across Turtle Island.
+We collaborate with Indigenous knowledge holders, Elders, artists, and health professionals to offer land-based, holistic initiatives for youth, women, and men to promote balance in body, mind and spirit.

-We offer consulting, research, program conceptualization and implementation to provide services for Indigenous individuals and communities.
+We offer consulting, research, program conceptualization and implementation to provide services for Indigenous communities.
 Our areas of expertise include:

 Who We Are